Skip to Main Content

 • NC: Commercial use of the material is not allowed (Non-Commercial)

-• ND: Material processing is not allowed (Not Derivative)
+• ND: Material processing is not allowed (No Derivative)

-These restrictions can be combined into six standard licenses: BY(-NC), BY-SA(-NC), and BY-ND(-NC).
-Creative Commons has also developed the special CC0 (“no rights reserved”) license, where the copyright owner / licensee completely can renounce all its rights.
+These restrictions can be combined into six standard licences: BY(-NC), BY-SA(-NC), and BY-ND(-NC).
+Creative Commons has also developed the special CC0 (“no rights reserved”) licence, where the copyright owner / licensee completely can renounce all its rights.

 Creative Commons video